+The term 'individual' means a human being or a single person.
+The individual may be major, minor, married or unmarried, and sound or unsound mind.
+The term "consumer" more generally refers to anyone engaging in any of the activities.
+The traditional viewpoint has been to define consumer strictly in terms of economic goods and services.
+This position holds that consumer is a potential purchaser of products and services offered for sale.
 The central focus of marketing is the consumer.
 To devise good marketing plans, it is necessary to examine consumer behavioural attributes and needs, lifestyles, and purchase processes and then make proper marketing-mix decisions.
 The study of Consumer behaviour includes the study of what they buy, why they buy, how they buy, when they buy, from where they buy, and how often they buy.
 An open-minded consumer-oriented approach is imperative in today's diverse global marketplace so a firm can identify and serve its target market, minimize dissatisfaction, and stay ahead of competitors.
 Final consumers purchase for personal, family, or household use.